Checking Back In With London: Upcoming Tender Offer For Aberdeen Funds May Be Attractive, But Still Many Unknowns

 The acquiring fund is:

-- Aberdeen Chile Fund, Inc. (CH).
+- Aberdeen Chile Fund, Inc. [CH].

 The 6 acquired funds will be:

-- *Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. (ABE)
+- *Aberdeen Emerging Markets Smaller Company Opportunities Fund, Inc. [ABE]

-- *Aberdeen Greater China Fund, Inc. (GCH)
+- *Aberdeen Greater China Fund, Inc. [GCH]

-- *Aberdeen Latin America Equity Fund, Inc. (LAQ)
+- *Aberdeen Latin America Equity Fund, Inc. [LAQ]

-- Aberdeen Israel Fund, Inc. (ISL)
+- Aberdeen Israel Fund, Inc. [ISL]

-- *Aberdeen Indonesia Fund, Inc. (IF)
+- *Aberdeen Indonesia Fund, Inc. [IF]

-- Aberdeen Singapore Fund, Inc. (SGF)
+- Aberdeen Singapore Fund, Inc. [SGF]

 (The * indicates the funds that were targeted by London in March)